 Resolving Child Custody Disputes

 For parents, there is nothing more important than ensuring the well-being of their children.
-According to the Texas Family Code, it is the policy of the state to assure children have frequent and ongoing contact with parents who act in their children’s best interest and provide a safe, stable and nonviolent home environment.
+According to the Texas Family Code, it is the policy of the state to ensure children have frequent and ongoing contact with parents who act in their children’s best interest and provide a safe, stable and nonviolent home environment.
 Texas also encourages parents to share in the rights and duties of raising their children after separation.
 Whether you are a single parent or are in the midst of a divorce, hiring an experienced family law attorney can help you secure your rights to conservatorship, visitation and child custody.

 At Lackey Law Firm, P.C., Alicia Lackey truly understands the difficulty of child custody matters.
 With her background as an experienced family lawyer, you can rest assured that she will work diligently to achieve a favorable result in your custody case.
 Whether you need help with an uncontested divorce or have a more complicated case involving domestic violence or substance abuse issues, the guidance of a trusted attorney throughout the process can be invaluable.